blue-sky-r/ZyXEL-VMG1312/README.md

-    -try limit      ... (optional) limit login tries to limit (default 3) -guard cmd      ... (optional) do not reboot target if cmd is running (download ia wget/curl etc) -user user:pass ... valid login for target device separated by : uptime          ... only show target uptime, do not reboot (usefull for checking if target was recently rebooted) reboot          ... perform reboot (see -gurad parameter above) target          ... target device to reboot (hostname or ip address)
+    -try limit      ... (optional) limit login tries to limit (default 3) -guard cmd      ... (optional) do not reboot target if cmd is running (download ia wget/curl etc) -user user:pass ... valid login for target device separated by : uptime          ... only show target uptime/load, do not reboot (usefull for checking if target was recently rebooted) reboot          ... perform reboot (see -gurad parameter above) target          ... target device to reboot (hostname or ip address)
-    '''

 All outputs go to STDOUT by default (useful for debugging).
 By using -log parameter they are redirected to syslog (useful for cron jobs).